mariadb-corporation/dev-example-htap-community/README.md

 # 1. Transactions are replicated from itself
 replicate_same_server_id = ON

-# 2. Only write queries that tough innodb_db to the binary log
+# 2. Only write queries that touch innodb_db to the binary log
 binlog_do_db = tx

 # 3. Rewrite innodb_db to columnstore_db prior to applying transaction